awsdocs/amazon-connect-admin-guide/doc_source/pass-contact-attributes-chat.md

     });
   });
   ```
 + Using a JWT to pass contact attributes ensures the integrity of the data\.
-As long as you safeguard the shared secret and follow best security practices, you can ensure that the data cannot be manipulated by a bad actor\.
+If you safeguard the shared secret and follow appropriate security practices, you can help ensure that the data cannot be manipulated by a bad actor\.
 + Contact attributes are only encoded in the JWT, not encrypted, so it's possible to decode and read the attributes\.
 Sensitive data should not be passed in the token\.